chris-forbes-1/twni-mockup-branded/index.md

 <br>

 <p class="text-center">
-    The information on this website is provided by Transport NI of the Department for Infrastructure in Northern Ireland.
-Transport NI is the sole roads authority for all public roads in Northern Ireland. <br>
+    The information on this website is provided by DfI (Department for Infrastructure) Roads.
+DfI Roads is the sole roads authority responsible for all public roads, footways, bridges and street lights in Northern Ireland. <br>
 </p>